-- Just start and continuously refine! - Document! - A well-defined (re)search question is essential! - There is no all-encompassing database search for evidence from different sources, e.g. PubMed, other electronic databases, study registers, grey literature ...! - Combine search terms (subject headings and textwords) with Boolean operators AND and OR and pay attention to brackets!
+- Just start and continuously refine! - Document! - A well-defined (re)search question is essential! - There is no all-encompassing database search for evidence from different sources, e.g. PubMed, other electronic databases, study registers, grey literature ...! - In database searches, combine search terms (subject headings and textwords) with Boolean operators AND and OR and pay attention to brackets!